-NASHVILLE, Tenn. – The Lipscomb women’s golf team had three student-athletes named All-American Scholars by the Women’s Golf Coaches Association for the 2017-18 season, announced by the organization this week.
+NASHVILLE, Tenn. – The Lipscomb women’s golf team had three student-athletes named All-American Scholars by the Women’s Golf Coaches Association (WGCA) for the 2018-19 season, announced by the organization on Monday.

-Seniors Charley Benefield and Jenny Muesing, along with junior Lauryn Davidson are among 1,011 collegiate golfers recognized across all divisions.
+Senior Lauryn Davidson and freshmen Emily Keeling and Sarah Hinton are among 1,097 collegiate golfers recognized across all divisions.
 It marks the first time the Lady Bisons have ever had anyone honored as a WGCA All-American Scholar.

 The criteria for selection to the All-American Scholar Team are some of the most stringent in all of college athletics as the minimum cumulative GPA is 3.50.

-Davidson, a Spanish and Teaching double major from Vienna, West Virginia, landed on the list with a 4.00 GPA.
-She became the first Lipscomb women’s golfer in program history to ever earn ASUN All-Academic recognition when the league announced its postseason awards in May.
+Davidson, a Spanish and Teaching double major from Vienna, West Virginia, landed on the list with a 4.00 GPA for the second consecutive year.
+She became the first Lipscomb women’s golfer in program history to ever earn ASUN All-Academic recognition in her junior campaign.

-The women’s golf program was also honored in May for their exemplary academics where they were among the top 10 percent of academic performing teams across the country in the multi-year Academic Process Rate (APR) for the 2017-18 academic year.
+The women’s golf program was also honored in May for its exemplary academics where they were among the top 10 percent of academic performing teams across the country in the multi-year Academic Process Rate (APR) for the 2018-19 academic year.